Instability results for the logarithmic Sobolev inequality and its application to related inequalities: Introduction

 The Beckner--Hirschman inequality states that

-for a nonnegative function $h$ with $\|h\|_2=1$.
+for a nonnegative function $h$ with $\|h\|_2=1$, where $\wh{h}$ is the Fourier transform defined by $\wh{h}(\xi)=\int_{\R}e^{-2\pi i x\cdot\xi}h(x)\, dx$.
 We call $\delta_{\BH}(h)$ the deficit of the BHI.
 The inequality is also called the entropic uncertainty principle.
 We say that a function $h$ is an optimizer for the BHI if $\delta_{\BH}(h)=0$.
-Let $\fG$ be the set of all nonnegative, $L^{2}$-normalized optimizers for the BHI.
-Using the fact that the optimizers are Gaussian (see \cite{Lieb1990a} and \cite[p.207]{Carlen1991a}), we get
+Let $\fG$ be the set of all nonnegative, $L^{2}$--normalized optimizers for the BHI.
+Using the fact that the optimizers are Gaussian (see~\cite{Lieb1990a} and~\cite{Carlen1991a}*{p.207}), we get

-We denote by $G_{a}(x)=G_{a,0}(x)$ and $g(x)=G_{\pi}(x)$.
+We denote by $G_{a}(x):=G_{a,0}(x)$ and $g(x):=G_{\pi}(x)$.
 For a measure $\mu$ on $\R$ and $p>0$, we define

-It was shown in \cite{Carlen1991a} that the deficit of the LSI is bounded below by that of the BHI.
+It was shown in~\cite{Carlen1991a} that the deficit of the LSI is bounded below by that of the BHI.
 To be specific, we have